cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 In this second execution of the task, `ec2.DescribeInstanceStatus` shows the current status of the instance as `"stopping"` (not `"stopped"`), so there is a second call to `ec2.StopInstances` with `force` set to `true`.

 When working with traces like these, there's always a trivial solution: a program that exactly reproduces the input traces.
 But users don't want this brittle reproduction; they want a program that _generalizes_ beyond the examples they've shown.
-Our cloud administrator doesn't need a script that stops the exact compute instances they've stopped in the past; they need one that takes a list of instance IDs as a parameter, handling the repetitive parts automatically while still letting them provide the essential information.
+Our cloud administrator doesn't need a script that stops the exact computing instances they've stopped in the past; they need one that takes a list of instance IDs as a parameter, handling the repetitive parts automatically while still letting them provide the essential information.
-Even though this trivial program that reproduces all the traces exactly is not what the user is looking for, it's useful for <span style="font-variant:small-caps;">Syren</span>.
-We use it as a starting point for our synthesis, and progressively improve it by making it more general and readable.
+This trivial program is still useful to <span style="font-variant:small-caps;">Syren</span>: it serves as the starting point of our synthesis, which progressively makes it more general and readable.

 ### Initial program {#initial-program}

 <span style="font-variant:small-caps;">Syren</span>'s programs are written in a programming language formally defined in [the paper](https://arxiv.org/pdf/2504.14480).
-It's similar to other scripting languages, such as Python, so users with programming backgrounds can read and edit programs.
-Its syntax and semantics match those of other commonly used imperative languages, so <span style="font-variant:small-caps;">Syren</span> programs can be easily compiled to other languages.
+Its syntax and semantics are similar to those of commonly used imperative languages, such as Python, so users with programming backgrounds can read and edit <span style="font-variant:small-caps;">Syren</span> programs, and they can be easily compiled to other languages.

 We build the initial program by branching the execution on the value of a fresh integer variable, `br`, which is received as an input parameter, and replaying each trace on a different branch.
 In <span style="font-variant:small-caps;">Syren</span>'s syntax, we explicitly represent the program's input parameters on the first line, preceded by a `λ`.
 So, `λ br.` in the first line means the program takes as input one parameter, `br`.
 In the initial program, the sequence of API calls is reproduced exactly as shown in the traces, and all values are hard-coded constants.